Many traditional Hawaiian foods are dishes originally brought over from Pacific Polynesian islands.

 Lomi salmon is not originally native to Hawaii but was brought over from other Pacific islands.
 The dish is now part of most traditional Hawaiian meals and makes a great addition to poi.

 Raw salmon is cured with salt and diced up along with tomatoes, onions, and normally some chili peppers.
-The result is what I’d call a salmon infused Hawaiian style salsa garnish.
+The result is what I’d call a salmon infused Hawaiian style salsa garnish, and it absolutely works incredibly well together.

 The salty flavor of the salmon paired with the acidic tomatoes and pungent onions is a flavor to cherish.